What are butterflies?

 There are 59 butterfly species resident in Britain, plus up to 30 others that come here as occasional or regular migrants from elsewhere in Europe.

 Some species require specialised habitats, such as chalk downland or coppiced woodland and so are unlikely to be seen in gardens.
-The species most likely to be seen in gardens are Red Admiral, Peacock, Brimstone, Painted Lady, Comma, Green-veined White, Small Tortoiseshell, Small Cabbage White and Large Cabbage White.
+The species most likely to found in gardens include Red Admiral, Peacock, Brimstone, Painted Lady, Comma, Green-veined White, Small Tortoiseshell, Small White and Large White.

-Only the last two are potential garden pests as they have caterpillars that feed on cabbages, other brassicas and nasturtiums.
+Only the last two are potential (vegetable) garden problems as they have caterpillars that feed on cabbages, other brassicas and nasturtiums.
 The caterpillars of the Comma can sometimes be found on hops and currants.
 Its orange white and black spiky caterpillars resemble bird droppings but do not cause significant damage to host plants.

-Less frequent garden visitors are Orange-tip, Speckled Wood, Meadow Brown, Small Copper and Holly and Common Blues.
+Less frequent garden visitors include Orange-tip, Speckled Wood, Meadow Brown, Small Copper and Holly and Common Blues.